Commercial Drivers Must Meet English Proficiency Standards

 Action Items

-2. Consult with legal counsel to determine how specific provisions may apply.
+2. Consult with legal counsel for historical corrections.

 APPLIES TO